-A visit from bailiffs is a nightmare thought for many people.
+A visit from bailiffs is a nightmare idea for many people.
 They have changed their name to enforcement agents but that doesn’t make it any less scary.

-This article looks at what happens after a debt is sent to the bailiffs: what to do if you get a Notice of Enforcement letter, the two key rules for dealing with bailiffs and what to do if things go wrong.
+This article looks at what happens after a debt is sent to the bailiffs, the two key rules for dealing with bailiffs and what to do if things go wrong.
 There is a section at the end about good (and bad) places to get help.
+In 2021 the new Debt Breathing Space was introduced – this may help you if you have bailiff problems.

 I’m talking about personal debts here.
 If you have been watching Can’t Pay?
 We’ll Take It Away, most of the cases there involve business debts or evictions, not personal debts!